Running a Model on the Edge Tutorial¶

 Upload the sample data file to Sequence interface by clicking Upload CSV (highlighted below).

 Then click the upload box and select the sample data file.
-The sample data now displays on the page as follows:
+The sample data now displays on the screen as follows:

 2. Publish the Model¶